 Legacy Parks permanently conserved a 12-acre natural area in the heart of Powell donated by the Collier family.
 The land was transformed into a community park with access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
 The county park includes a walking trail, a kayak rest stop on Beaver Creek and a storybook trail.
 Partners: TVA Retirees Association, Tennessee Recreational Trails Program, Merit Construction, Trey Benefield, S&ME

 Legacy Parks created a new .3 mile trail connecting Mary Vestal Park to Fort Dickerson Park at the lower Augusta Quarry entrance.
 This new trail is an integral connection within Knoxville’s Urban Wilderness.
 Partners: Contour Trail Design, City of Knoxville, Appalachian Mountain Bike Club

-Legacy Parks is creating a new trail connecting Dogwood Elementary School to Stanley-Lippencott.
-This new trail connects the school, neighborhoods and parks and makes it easier for kids to get out and play in the woods.
+Legacy Parks is creating a new trail connecting Dogwood Elementary School to Stanley-Lippencott Park.
+This new trail connects the school, neighborhoods and parks and makes it easier for kids and the community to get out and play in the woods.
 Partners: REI, Appalachian Mountain Bike Club

 Red Mill Dam